jackHotch/Gym-App-Next/notes.md

 ## Convertion to Next and Typescript

-- Convert the `/record/workout/finished` page
-- Fix all of the css
+- Fix the of WeightList.tsx

 ## Split